anonyymous1/Battle_Snakes/README.md

 ### Things I want to add in the future

 My goal is to get the game at least working for one player.
 But in the future i plan on adding the following:
-- Add second player to make the Games Battle Snakes.
+- Add conditions for player to hit each other to make the Games Battle Snakes.
 - Give player choice of choosing color of snake.
 - Random items that have other effects like double growth or extra speed.
 - Increase speed with each item eaten.